oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro3  - TP Evidence.md

 ### Predictions vs findings
-*Prediction 1*: agent chooses flat-rate contract over pay-per-visit *Finding 1*: 80% of montlhy members would benefit from pay-per-visit (**irrational**)
+*Prediction 1*: agent chooses flat-rate contract over pay-per-visit *Finding 1*: 80% of monthly members would benefit from pay-per-visit (**irrational**)

-*Predicion 2:* high cots expected to choose montlhy plan *Finding 2:* average attendance in months 2 to 4 is 10% higher than annual (**rational**)
+*Prediction 2:* high cots expected to choose monthly plan *Finding 2:* average attendance in months 2 to 4 is 10% higher than annual (**rational**)

-*Prediction 3*: average expected attendance equals average actual attendance *Finding 3:* expected number of visists per month more than twice of the average attendance
+*Prediction 3*: average expected attendance equals average actual attendance *Finding 3:* expected number of visits per month more than twice of the average attendance

 *Prediction 4:* low attenders under the monthly contract delay cancellation for at most  few days *Finding 4:* more than two months to cancel